 Earth is the third planet from the Sun, and so far is the only planet that we know of that is capable of supporting life.
-The average surface temperature here is 7.2°C, but it varies due to a number of factors.
+The average surface temperature here is about 14 °C, but it varies due to a number of factors.
 For one, our world’s axis is tilted, which means that one hemisphere is slanted towards the Sun during certain times of the year while the other is slanted away.

 This not only causes seasonal changes, but ensures that places located closer to the equator are hotter, while those located at the poles are colder.
 It’s little wonder then why the hottest temperature ever recorded on Earth was in the deserts of Iran (70.7 °C) while the lowest was recorded in Antarctica (-89.2 °C).